 - 2000-2007: sound assistant in various Hungarian and international productions (sports events, concerts, talkshows, tv series and films, and feature films).

 - 2007-2010: student at the University of Theatre- and Film Arts (SZFE) in Budapest, Hungary.

-since 2010: Recording and mixing the original soundtrack of various Hungarian and international drama productions.
+- since 2010: Recording and mixing sound for various Hungarian and international film and television productions.